Skip to main content

 No, for most M4 owners.
 The M4 delivers identical performance in everyday business tasks — web browsing, Slack, Zoom, email, and document work.
 Upgrade only if you run on-device AI models locally, do regular video rendering, or are consistently running out of storage on a 256GB M4.

-Per independent benchmark testing at launch, the M5 delivers approximately 30% faster GPU, roughly 50% better gaming performance in tested titles, and significantly faster SSD reads.
-Apple's own testing confirms approximately 4x faster LLM/AI processing vs M4.
+Per independent benchmark testing at launch (Six Colors, Engadget), the M5 delivers approximately 31% faster GPU, 11–17% faster CPU, and significantly faster SSD reads.
+Apple claims up to 4x faster LLM prompt processing vs M4 in a specific MLX framework test.
 It also doubles base storage to 512GB (from 256GB) and adds Wi-Fi 7.
 The chassis, 60Hz display, ports, battery life, and weight are identical.

 Yes — substantially better than M4 for on-device AI.
-Apple's testing shows approximately 4x faster LLM processing vs M4 when running 14-billion parameter models in LM Studio.
+Apple's testing shows up to 4x faster LLM prompt processing vs M4, measured as time-to-first-token with a 16K-token prompt using a 14-billion-parameter 4-bit model in the MLX framework.
+That matters most for users running local AI tools like LM Studio, Ollama, or MLX-based workflows.
 For cloud-based AI tools like ChatGPT or Claude, there is no difference between M4 and M5.

 They serve different buyers.
 The MacBook Neo ($599) is for budget-first buyers who need basic macOS access for light workloads.
 The MacBook Air M5 ($1,099) is for professionals who need reliable performance, full AI capability, and a machine that stays current for 3–4 years.
 If budget is the hard constraint, Neo.
 If performance and longevity matter, M5 Air.